zayne-labs/tsconfig/README.md

    // For code that runs in the DOM:
    "extends": "@zayne-labs/tsconfig/tsc/dom/app", // For an app
    "extends": "@zayne-labs/tsconfig/tsc/dom/library", // For a library
+	"extends": "@zayne-labs/tsconfig/tsc/dom/library-monorepo", // For a library in a monorepo

    // For code that doesn't run in the DOM (for instance, in Node.js):
    "extends": "@zayne-labs/tsconfig/tsc/no-dom/app", // For an app
    "extends": "@zayne-labs/tsconfig/tsc/no-dom/library", // For a library
-}
+	"extends": "@zayne-labs/tsconfig/tsc/no-dom/library-monorepo", // For a library in a monorepo }
 ```